 Next Year Communication Planning Tips for Comms Pros

 The last few years have been completely unpredictable.
-And employees are likely divided in terms of what they want, what they’re comfortable with, and what they want from their organization.
-And that makes creating a 2022 budget and strategy challenging.
+And employees are likely divided in terms of what they want, what they’re comfortable with, and what they want from their company.
+And that makes creating a budget and strategy challenging.
 While we can all make our best guess about what’s going to happen next, it’s hard to really know.
 And that’s why we reached out to several employee communication experts and thought leaders to get their next year communication planning tips.

 What are your predictions for the state of the workplace that internal comms pros should plan for?

 Debbie West: “We’re aware that employers have responded in a range of ways to the question of whether their people should return to offices and workplaces.
 We know it’s likely that hybrid working will be more common, so our role as communicators must embrace the fact our colleagues could be switching from home-working to commuting on a regular basis.
 It’s a great time to review our channels to make sure they are working for everyone, across different locations.
 We should also be mindful of the way our organisation’s culture will evolve to adapt to these changes.”